 How to stop cabinet doors from opening too far – installation instructions.

-Note: The following video and written installation instructions are to be used as a general guide.
-The suggested mounting dimensions will allow your cabinet door to be stopped when opened approximately 90 degrees.
-While perfect for some, your desired opening angle may differ.
+Important Note.
+Please read: The following video and written installation instructions are to be used as a general guide.
+The suggested mounting dimensions will allow MOST cabinet doors to be stopped when opened approximately 90 degrees.
+While perfect for some, your desired opening angle, cabinet door and hinge combination may differ.
 Please adjust your measurements accordingly.

 Our cabinet door restraint kits are the perfect and affordable way to keep your cabinet doors from opening too far and damaging nearby walls, appliances, and other cabinetry.
 Installation is fast and simple.
 Relax.
 We’ve thought of everything.
 Just follow the steps below or watch the video above.

-Tools you will need: Drill, 1/8” drill bit, Phillips screwdriver, pencil/marker, masking tape, tape measure.
+Tools you will need: Drill, 1/8” drill bit, Phillips screwdriver, scratch awl, pencil/marker, masking tape, tape measure.

 Caution: Since many cabinets use cabinet tops and bottoms that are only 1/2″ thick, the 1/2″ long screws we provide with our cabinet door restraint kits will work with most cabinet doors and cabinet bottoms/tops without coming through the other side.
 Please make sure that your cabinet doors and cabinet bottoms/tops are of sufficient thickness before proceeding.
 Additionally, to ensure you don’t drill too far when drilling your pilot holes, place a piece of tape on the drill bit to act as a depth gauge.
 See the video for details.